False Claims Act dispute resolution

 Procurement fraud cases require legal counsel with government contracts expertise

 FCA suits alleging noncompliance with federal procurement requirements regularly involve complex procurement laws, heavily regulated, agency-specific procurement environments, and contractual provisions that may or may not be included in the underlying contract documents.
-As a result, effective counsel for these cases must involve not only FCA generalists, but also attorneys with a deep background in government contracts.
+As a result, effective counsel for these cases must involve not only FCA

 FCA defendants in government contract cases are not just large aerospace and defense contractors—virtually all types of commercial companies have been and can be defendants in FCA procurement cases.
 The federal government is the largest single customer of goods and services in the world.
 Thus, companies that focus on commercial sales have been the targets of FCA suits, such as IT manufacturers, resellers, integrators, healthcare providers, food distributors, office supply outlets, service providers.
 Essentially, any company providing products or services to the government may well face an FCA lawsuit.
 FCA litigation is virtually a cost of doing business with the government.

 Because the FCA requires that any damages be trebled—three times